LocalGovIMS/localgov-ims-website/documentation/index.markdown

 - **Project team** — partner councils, MHCLG, and managed service provider Tailwind Digital.
 - **LG IMS users** — councils using the LG IMS.
-- **Wider community** — councils with an interest in the IMS and its development.
+- **Wider community** — councils with an interest in Local Gov IMS and its development.

 The structure will evolve as the project grows.
+If you'd like to get involved in the governance discussions [please get in touch](/contacts).

 ### Governance